School Science Lessons

 Natural grassland compost is mainly humic acids and natural forest compost is mainly fulvic acids.

-Composting puts plant nutrients in the soil that the plants can use easily, improves the soil structure, allows the soil to store more water and is a cheap way of fertilizing the soil.
+Composting puts plant nutrients in the soil that the plants can use easily, improves the soil structure, and allows the soil to store more water.

 Humus is the fully decomposed organic matter.